citrix/monitoring-api/docs/index.md

 2. Choose From Other Sources &gt; From OData Data Feed

-3. Enter the data feed url: http://{dc-host}/Citrix/Monitor/OData/v1/Data (or https: if you are using SSL) and click **Next**.
+3. Enter the data feed url: http://{dc-host}/Citrix/Monitor/OData/<OData endpoint version-v3 or v4>/Data (or https: if you are using SSL) and click **Next**.

 4. Select the tables you want to import into Excel and click **Next**.